Best of the Letters From 2014

-He had made a big deal about Jesus saying “the Sabbath was MADE for man” but neglected to finish the scripture and say that man was NOT made for the Sabbath.
+He had made a big deal about Jesus saying “the Sabbath was made for man” but neglected to finish the Scripture and say that man was not made for the Sabbath.
 He took a lot of scriptures out of context and that raised a red flag for me.
-He also spoke authoritatively but I wondered how anyone could write a book on Sabbath keeping and not reference Paul’s Galatian letter which spoke directly to those who tried the “Jesus +” strategy; i.e. Jesus + the law or Jesus + circumcision, etc.
+He also spoke authoritatively but I wondered how anyone could write a book on Sabbath keeping and not reference Paul’s Galatians letter which spoke directly to those who tried the “Jesus +” strategy; i.e. Jesus + the law or Jesus + circumcision, etc.

 I think it is a disgrace to the body of Christ for men to masquerade as Angels of Light and denounce others as doing the same.
 His ministry seems very hypocritical and even the overtones of his book were very hypocritical.
 I would appreciate any documents that you could send me so that I can learn more about him.
 Thank you and God bless you. –A. R.